xiaolai/regular-investing-in-box/docs/en/README.md

 Yet many of them still couldn't resist being driven by this simple thought: wouldn't it be better if I bought a little more when the price drops?

-Let's discuss why this "improvement" to the strategy of regular investment isn't actually an improvement at all.
+Let's discuss why this "improvement" to the strategy of regular investing isn't actually an improvement at all.
 First of all, each time we use the current price as a reason for making a decision, we are always actually making the decision after the fact.
 Even more importantly, we are neglecting an important fact: the short-term direction of the price after we make our decision is an independent event, and not tied to the prior change in price.
 After we buy, the price could go up, go down, or stay the same -- we don't know!

 Someone who increased their investment amount in July after a price drop would have discovered in September that their "improvement" to the strategy was useless and actually lost them money, because the increased investment in July actually ended up increasing their average cost.